 Ok, technically this is stop 5, as we headed for lunch after our visit to the rice terraces.
 But the real Stop 4 was the stunning Tanah Lot, about an hour and a half drive from the rice terraces on the west coast of Bali.

 Tanah Lot has three different temple structures, built out into the water on the coast.
-Budi, my guide, explained that Hindu temples in Bali normally have these three elements in one place.
+Budi, my guide, explained that Hindu temples in Bali normally have these three elements in one place/building.
 However, they split up the three elements due to the unique location.

 Stop 5: Taman Ayun Temple